-"Creditis Servizi Finanziari S.p.A. ("Creditis") is a financial intermediary incorporated under the laws of the Republic of Italy as a joint stock company (società per azioni), founded in 2006 and having its registered office at Via G. D'Annunzio 101 - 16121, Genoa, Italy, share-capital of Euro 40,000,000 (fully paid-up), fiscal code and enrolment with the companies register of Genoa number 01670790995, enrolled in the albo unico degli intermediari finanziari held by the Bank of Italy pursuant to article 106 of the Legislative Decree no. 385 of 1 September 1993 as subsequently amended and supplemented (the "Consolidated Banking Act") under No. 33318."
+"Creditis Servizi Finanziari S.p.A. is a financial intermediary incorporated under the laws of the Republic of Italy as a joint stock company (società per azioni), having its registered office at Via G. D'Annunzio 101 - 16121, Genoa, Italy, share-capital of Euro 40,000,000 (fully paid-up), fiscal code and enrolment with the companies register of Genoa number 01670790995, enrolled in the albo unico degli intermediari finanziari held by the Bank of Italy pursuant to article 106 of the Legislative Decree No. 385 of 1 September 1993 as subsequently amended and supplemented (the"Consolidated Banking Act") under No. 33318 ("Creditis")."